scru64/spec/README.md

   random number when `timestamp` moves forward.
-  - `counter` should generally be reset to a random number in full but may be reset to a _smaller-bit_ (e.g., 15-bit for a 16-bit `counter`) random number to reserve some leading bits as the overflow guard that guarantees the space for a certain number of IDs within a `timestamp` tick.
+  - `counter` should generally be reset to a random number in full but may be reset to a _smaller-bit_ (e.g., 15-bit for a 16-bit `counter`) random number to reserve some leading bits as an overflow guard that guarantees the room for a certain number of IDs within a `timestamp` tick.

 This definition is equivalent to the following binary bit-shift operations: